Pennsylvania Act 153

 - If hand-delivered, to Background Check Coordinator, UTDC 109.

 Special Instructions When Applying for Certifications from Out of State

 The PA Child Abuse Clearance application and the PA Criminal History Clearance applications are submitted online.
 Individuals who are located outside of Pennsylvania must submit their fingerprints using a paper fingerprint card.
-This process can take several additional weeks to complete.
+To initiate the process, which can take several additional weeks to complete:

-- Follow the FBI Criminal History Check Instructions [pdf] to complete the online registration process.
-Print out the final screen that confirms you have completed registration.
+- Print the final "Service Summary" screen that confirms you have completed registration.
 Important: When you register online, you will be prompted to enter a mailing address.
 Please ensure this address is the correct location for you to receive mail, as the results will be sent to this address via U.S. mail.